madetech/blog/posts/silos.md

 ### Prescribed solutions

 Controlling every detail of a solution in a top-down fashion removes freedom from software delivery teams.
 Lack of liberty makes it less desirable or necessary for cross-functional teams to emerge (through interdepartmental collaboration).
-Moreover, this freedom is key to the production of truly innovative and uncomplicated solutions.
+Moreover, this freedom is key to the production of truly innovative and simple solutions.
 Managers should not need to be involved in every single minutia of a solution, only that the software delivery teams are solving the most pressing strategic issues.

 ### Passing the buck

 When no department can deal with an unexpected critical issue and instead passes the buck to another, it can indicate that no team or individual holds true accountability for resolving that issue.
 The underlying problem is that it shows that people are not aligned with the goals of the company itself.
-This conflict with the business is showing that those departments passing the buck have formed a silo against the organisation itself.
+This conflict with the business indicates that those departments passing the buck have formed a silo against the organisation itself.

 ### Lack of robust goal setting